dventura3/system-design/README.md

 ### Disadvantages

-A major downside of long polling is that it is usually not scalable.
+A major downside of long polling is that it is usually **not scalable**.
 Below are some of the other reasons:

-- Creates a new connection each time, which can be intensive on the server.
+- **Creates a new connection each time**, which can be intensive on the server.
 - Reliable message ordering can be an issue for multiple requests.
 - Increased latency as the server needs to wait for a new request.

 ## WebSockets

-WebSocket provides full-duplex communication channels over a single TCP connection.
+WebSocket provides full-duplex communication channels over a **single TCP connection**.
 It is a persistent connection between a client and a server that both parties can use to start sending data at any time.

 The client establishes a WebSocket connection through a process known as the WebSocket handshake.
 If the process succeeds, then the server and client can exchange data in both directions at any time.
 The WebSocket protocol enables the communication between a client and a server with lower overheads, facilitating real-time data transfer from and to the server.